thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 on the well-known gateway location {{gateway-location}}.
 Use of encrypted DNS along with DNSSEC can also be used as a mitigation.

-When discovering designated oblivious DNS servers using this mechanism, clients need to ensure that the designation is trusted in lieu of being able to directly check the contents of the gateway server's TLS certificate.
+When discovering designated oblivious DoH servers using this mechanism, clients need to ensure that the designation is trusted in lieu of being able to directly check the contents of the gateway server's TLS certificate.
 See {{ddr}} for more discussion, as well as the Security